infiniticio/docs.infinitic.io/src/pages/docs/workflows/introduction.md

 ---
-title: Service Introduction
+title: Workflow Introduction
-description: Learn about Infinitic services, their implementation, and how they facilitate distributed and asynchronous execution of business logic through event-based RPC mechanisms.
-Discover the benefits of using service interfaces as contracts and best practices for managing service versions.
+description: Learn about Infinitic workflows, their implementation, and how they facilitate distributed and asynchronous execution of business logic through event-based RPC mechanisms.
+Discover the benefits of using workflow interfaces as contracts and best practices for managing workflow versions.
 ---

-## What Are Services?
+## What Are Workflows?

+## Examples of Workflows

+## Examples of Workflows

+### Order Processing Workflow

+This workflow is triggered when a new order is created.
+It involves multiple services such as OrderService, InventoryService, and PaymentService.

+1. **Create Order**: The workflow starts with the creation of a new order using the OrderService.

+2. **Check Stock**: The InventoryService is then used to check the stock availability for the ordered items.

+3. **Process Payment**: Once the stock availability is confirmed, the PaymentService is used to process the payment for the order.

+4. **Update Order Status**: Finally, the OrderService is used to update the status of the order to 'Processed'.

+These are just a few examples of workflows that can be used in an e-commerce application.
+They demonstrate the power of Infinitic in orchestrating complex business processes involving multiple services.

+## What are Services ?

 Services are units of business logic that perform specific tasks or operations within your application. **A service is implemented as a class with methods that represent different operations**.
 For example, in an e-commerce application, you might have services like:

 * **OrderService**: Handles order processing, validation, and management.
    - Methods: createOrder(), updateOrderStatus(), cancelOrder()